SENSEiXENUS/senseixenus.github.io/posts/ctf/PwnMe2025/writeup.md

 ![image](https://github.com/user-attachments/assets/714d58e2-dd30-45b6-bf57-63725a9af3de)

-- We have write access ot the file,I edited it an added the code shown in the image.
+- We have write access to the file,I update the template with the code shown in the image.

 ![image](https://github.com/user-attachments/assets/01ab5ca9-0c3a-4834-b4cd-8e1a63b77a27)